Mike-Tew/calorie-scraper/README.md

 # Calorie Scraper
-A program to scrape calorie data from MyFitnessPal.com.
+A program to scrape and calculate calorie data from MyFitnessPal.com.
+Built with Python and Tkinter